 - Live Streaming with split-streaming Live streams are only available at a specific time.
 Examples include video streams of a live sporting event or broadcasting executive events to the workforce.
-In RiOS 7.0, you can optimize live streaming video with HTTP stream splitting. - For more information about HTTP stream splitting, see "HTTP Stream Splitting" on page 150. - On-demand with HTTP prepopulation On-demand streams are stored on a server and transmitted when requested by a user: for example, training videos.
-In RiOS 7.0 or later, you can optimize prerecorded video by using HTTP prepopulation. - For more information about on-demand with HTTP prepopulation, see "Video On-Demand with HTTP Prepopulation" on page 154 and the "HTTP Prepopulation" on page 161. - On-demand video caching On-demand video streams with cache eligible headers are stored as entire objects by the web proxy feature on the client-side SteelHead, enabling subsequent requests for the same video to be served locally from the cache. - For more information about web proxy, "Overview of the Web Proxy Feature" on page 95 and the SteelCentral Controller for SteelHead Deployment Guide.
-For more information about on-demand video caching, see "On-Demand Video Caching" on page 154.
+In RiOS 7.0, you can optimize live streaming video with HTTP stream splitting. - For more information about HTTP stream splitting, see "HTTP stream splitting" on page 154. - On-demand with HTTP prepopulation On-demand streams are stored on a server and transmitted when requested by a user: for example, training videos.
+In RiOS 7.0 and later, you can optimize prerecorded video by using HTTP prepopulation. - For more information about on-demand with HTTP prepopulation, see "Video on-demand with HTTP prepopulation" on page 158 and the "HTTP prepopulation" on page 165. - On-demand video caching On-demand video streams with cache eligible headers are stored as entire objects by the web proxy feature on the client-side SteelHead, enabling subsequent requests for the same video to be served locally from the cache. - For more information about web proxy, "Overview of the web proxy feature" on page 97 and the SteelCentral Controller for SteelHead Deployment Guide.
+For more information about on-demand video caching, see "On-demand video caching" on page 158.

-Video Optimization HTTP Stream Splitting
+Video Optimization HTTP stream splitting